Laura10101/contractor-tax-calculator/README.md

 - __Editing Rules__
   - To edit a rule, the user clicks the Edit Rule button next to any rule in the Rulesets display.
   - From here, they complete the form that is displayed and click *Save Changes*

-- __Reordering Rules__
-  - To reorder rules, the user clicks the Move Up or Move Down button next to any Rule.

 - __Adding Rule Tiers__
   - To add a primary or secondary rule tier, the user first selects Edit next to either a Tiered Rate rule or a Tiered Rate rule with progression.